NickBot-dev/azure-network-protocols/README.md

 </p>
 <p>
 After enabling our new Inbound Security Rule, we now only see the requests from the Windows VM and "no response found" from the Linux VM.
-This shows that our new Inbound Security Rule is successfully working.
+This shows that our new Inbound Security Rule working and we have successfully configured a Network Security Group (NSG).
 </p>
 <br />